Surveillance Methodology · Costa Rica · Counter-Surveillance

 What Professional Surveillance Looks Like

 Professional investigators don't follow like amateurs.
-They use specific techniques designed to avoid detection while maintaining visual contact with subjects.
-Understanding professional surveillance patterns helps you recognize when you're actually being followed versus experiencing coincidence.
+They use specific techniques designed to avoid detection while maintaining visual contact.

 Multiple Vehicle Teams